bcgsc/btllib/README.md

   * `#include` any header from the `$PREFIX/include` directory (pass `-I $PREFIX/include` flag to the compiler).
   * `btllib` uses `C++11` features, so that standard should be enabled at a minimum.
 - Running Python code:
+  * The Python used to import btllib _must_ be the same as the one used to compile the library.
+Specifically, btllib uses `python3-config` to determine the flags used for compilation.
+Running `python3-config --exec-prefix` will give the path to the Python installation that needs to be used.
+The `python3` executable can be found at `$(python3-config --exec-prefix)/bin/python3`.
   * The wrappers correspond one-to-one with C++ code so any functions and classes can be used under the same name.
 The only exception are nested classes which are prefixed with outer class name (e.g. `btllib::SeqReader::Flag` in C++ versus `btllib.SeqReaderFlag` in Python).
   * If you compiled btllib from source code and didn't install the Python wrappers, you can use `PYTHONPATH` environment variable or `sys.path.append()` in your Python code to include `$PREFIX/lib/btllib/python/btllib` directory to make btllib available to the interpreter.
   * Include the library with `import btllib`